arianneorpilla/jidoujisho/README.md

 - [x] **(Experimental)** Custom Japanese-Japanese dictionary support **(tested for Shinmeikai)**
 - [x] **(Experimental)** Weblio.jp **English to Japanese support** and full Japanese localization

+# ⚕️ Current state of the project

+Please note that the development of the app switches between changes being implemented and being left alone for daily use.
+Update frequency may depend on the greviousness of any issues that arise.
+Hiatuses provide practical insight on usage and where development should go next.

+* **YouTube playback** is currently broken and under investigation for a fix
+* **Customisation of the user experience** is next on the roadmap, with **broader custom dictionary and language support**
+* Fixes for **slow video loading due to scoped storage** are planned at some point

 # 🛠️ More features are on the way

 **jidoujisho is still in active development.** The full app is available to download here on GitHub and is ready for use. <b><a href="https://play.google.com/store/apps/details?id=com.lrorpilla.jidoujisho">A lite version of the application without YouTube features is now available on the Google Play Store</b></a>.
 Current features planned on the roadmap are listed below, but as of now there is no estimate on any updates.